Baseline Definition – A Reliable Assessment Model for the Finance Function

 Baseline Assessment: Systems & Technology

 The assessment’s primary aim is to determine the level and effectiveness of manual versus automated process steps within the processes in scope.
 Depending on your organisation’s circumstances, that will vary hugely from under-utilising the current technology, such as the ERP, to technology no longer fit for purpose.
-Certainly, most organisations need to continuously better exploit technology in a world with increasing digital opportunities.
+Indeed, most organisations need to continuously better exploit technology in a world with increasing digital opportunities.
 Developments in this arena come thick and fast, and solutions are superseded quickly.

 The challenge here is often knowing where to start and which indicators to review.
 Using external expertise and, notably, experience in process, data and systems, such as the consultants at Loughridge Transformations, can be altogether worthwhile.
 We illustrated this in the second step with the financial closing process – chosen for its labour intensity.
 In that example, the volume and nature of the manual journal entries spotlight whether the system or systems are fully utilised, under-utilised, or no longer fit for purpose.
 With experience, you or one of our consultants can interrogate these and other data points to understand the “as-is” situation.